patperry/cvclust/JCGS-R2/main_code/README.txt

 ### is very time consuming.

-1. regenerate Figure 1
+1. Regenerate Figure 1
-use the R scripts in main_code/demo/nullcorr. the result is saved in the same directory as equal.pdf
+use the R scripts in demo/nullcorr. the result is saved in the same directory as equal.pdf

-2. regenerate Figure 2
+2. Regenerate Figure 2
-use the R scripts in main_code/demo/overlap. the result is saved in the same directory as color_plot.pdf
+use the R scripts in demo/overlap. the result is saved in the same directory as color_plot.pdf

-3. regenerate simulation results and the corresponding tables use the R scripts in main_code/demo/bench. run the code with following order:
+3. Regenerate simulation results and the corresponding tables use the R scripts in main_code/demo/bench. run the code with following order: